mine1y0u/My-Portfolio/README.md

 ---

 ### 📁 Contents
-- `main-projects/` — Folder for main or collaborative projects
+- `main-projects/` — Folder for the main/big  projects
 - `mini-projects/` — Folder for smaller projects

 ---